-- (1) Questions arising at a meeting of the committee or of any sub-committee appointed by the committee are to be determined by consensus in the first instance.
-If no outcome is reached by consensus, the decision will proceed to be determined by a majority of the votes of members of the committee or subcommittee present at the meeting. - (2) Each member present at a meeting of the committee or of any sub-committee appointed by the committee (including the person presiding at the meeting) is entitled to one vote but, in the event of an equality of votes on any question, the person presiding may exercise a second or casting vote. - (3) Subject to clause 20 (5), the committee may act despite any vacancy on the committee.
+- (1) Questions arising at a meeting of the board or of any sub-committee appointed by the board are to be determined by consensus in the first instance.
+If no outcome is reached by consensus, the decision will proceed to be determined by a majority of the votes of members of the board or sub-committee present at the meeting. - (2) Each member present at a meeting of the board or of any sub-committee appointed by the board (including the person presiding at the meeting) is entitled to one vote but, in the event of an equality of votes on any question, the person presiding may exercise a second or casting vote. - (3) Subject to clause 21 (5), the board may act despite any vacancy on the board.

-(4) Any act or thing done or suffered, or purporting to have been done or suffered, by the committee or by a sub-committee appointed by the committee, is valid and effectual despite any defect that may afterwards be discovered in the appointment or qualification of any member of the committee or sub-committee.
+(4) Any act or thing done or suffered, or purporting to have been done or suffered, by the board or by a sub-committee appointed by the board, is valid and effectual despite any defect that may afterwards be discovered in the appointment or qualification of any member of the board or sub-committee.